dejonghe/aws-batch-example/README.md

 ### Step 3: Run the env_prep Script.
 To prepare
 You must run a script from within the Github project.
 This script is to be ran from the base of the repository.
-If you rename the repository direcotry you will need to edit the [script](./scripts/env_prep.sh), all the variables are at the top.
+If you rename the repository directory you will need to edit the [script](./scripts/env_prep.sh), all the variables are at the top.

 This script performs the following tasks:
 1. Builds and and uploads the lambda code